Stay up-to date with UP Board 12th News

 - Students can use them to have an idea about the exam pattern, type and number of questions to be asked, marking scheme etc.

 - They also help in time management and speed improvement if timed and solved as per the actual exam day.

 UP Board 12th 2023 Exam Centers

 Documents Required at Exam

 - School ID card

-The board will release the UP Board 12th result in June 2021.
-The result will be provided in online mode through the official website.
+The board will release the UP Board 12th result in online mode through the official website on May 2023.
 To check UP board result, students will have to enter their roll number in the login page.
 UP board result will comprise of student's qualifying status along with other details such as name, roll number, subject-wise and total marks.

 - Visit the official website: upresults.nic.in